-(a) This Subpart provides the procedures for granting examination credits referred to in point 2.6.1.7(c).

-- (a) The Authority may only grant credit on the basis of a credit report prepared in accordance with point 2.6.2.18. - (b) The credit report shall be either (i) developed by the competent authority or (ii) approved by the Authority to ensure compliance with this Part. - (c) Credit reports together with any change of these shall be dated and kept on record by the Authority in accordance with point 2.6.2.3.
+- (a) This Paragraph provides the procedures for granting examination credits referred to in Paragraph 2.6.1.7(c). - (1) The Authority may only grant credit on the basis of a credit report prepared in accordance with point 2.6.2.18. - (2) The credit report shall be either (i) developed by the competent authority or (ii) approved by the Authority to ensure compliance with this Part.

-2.6.2.19 Examination credit report
+(3) Credit reports together with any change of these shall be dated and kept on record by the Authority in accordance with point 2.6.2.3.

+2.6.2.19 EXAMINATION CREDIT REPORT
-- (a) The credit report shall include a comparison between: - (i) the modules, sub-modules, subjects and knowledge levels contained in IS 2.6.1.7 to this Part, as applicable; and - (ii) the syllabus of the technical qualification concerned relevant to the particular category being sought.

-This comparison shall state if compliance is demonstrated and contain the justifications for each statement.

-- (b) Credit for examinations, other than basic knowledge examinations carried out in maintenance training organisations approved in accordance with Part 3, can only be granted by the Authority by which the qualification has been obtained. - (c) No credit can be granted unless there is a statement of compliance against each module and sub-module, stating where, in the technical qualification, the equivalent standard can be found. - (d) The Authority shall check on a regular basis whether (i) the national qualification standard or (ii) IS 2.6.1.7 to this Part have changed and assess if changes to the credit report are consequently required.
+- (a) The credit report shall include a comparison between: - (1) the modules, sub-modules, subjects and knowledge levels contained in IS 2.6.1.7 to this Part, as applicable; and - (2) the syllabus of the technical qualification concerned relevant to the particular category being sought. - (b) This comparison shall state if compliance is demonstrated and contain the justifications for each statement. - (c) Credit for examinations, other than basic knowledge examinations carried out in maintenance training organisations approved in accordance with Part 3, can only be granted by the Authority by which the qualification has been obtained. - (d) No credit can be granted unless there is a statement of compliance against each module and sub-module, stating where, in the technical qualification, the equivalent standard can be found. - (e) The Authority shall check on a regular basis whether (i) the national qualification standard or (ii) IS 2.6.1.7 to this Part have changed and assess if changes to the credit report are consequently required.
 Such changes shall be documented, dated and recorded.

-2.6.2.20 Examination credit validity
+2.6.2.20 EXAMINATION CREDIT VALIDITY